Typeform/.github/shared-actions/docs/README.md

 # Docs Action

-This repository contains a GitHub Action to upload and deploy pre-built documentation for a project to the [Typeform internal Docs Hub](https://docs.typeform.com/).
+This repository contains a GitHub Action to upload and deploy pre-built documentation for a project to the [Typeform internal Docs](https://docs.typeform.com/).

 This action expects documentation to already be built and uploads it to: